erroronline1/caro/readme.md

 Some general tools are available to read and create 2D-barcodes, as well as support recurring calculations, image scaling and zip archiving.

 Also a CSV-Filter and its manager are sorted here.
 The CSV-filter processes respective filetypes using the [CSV processor](#csv-processor) and can be used for any kind of list matching.
 The filter is accessible by defined authorized users.

+Users applicable for audits and document creation find a [Markdown](#markdown) editor and preview.

 ## Regulatory evaluations and summaries
 This module gathers data from the application in regards of proofing lists for fulfilment of regulatory requirements: